Virtuant/katacoda-scenarios/jenkins/jenkins-expanded-pipeline/step1.md

 You should now be on the configuration screen for the new node.

-For Description, you can enter “Main pipeline worker node” (or whatever you wish).
+For **Description**, you can enter “Main pipeline worker node” (or whatever you wish).
 Set the **# of executors** to 2.

-In the Remote root directory field, enter `/home/jenkins2/worker_node1`.
+In the **Remote root directory** field, enter `/home/jenkins2/worker_node1`.
 This is the working area for the node.
 For **Labels** enter “worker_node1 docker”.
 These are identifiers that can be used in the pipeline to refer to the node.

-For Launch method, click the down arrow at the far right, and select **Launch slave agents via SSH**.
+For **Launch method**, click the down arrow at the far right, and select **Launch slave agents via SSH**.
 This will use SSH keys to launch the nodes.

 * Under Launch method, for Host, enter “diyvb2”.